Mike Watkins (basketball): High school career

-He first attended Mathematics, Civics and Sciences Charter School in Philadelphia, Pennsylvania.
+Watkins first attended Mathematics, Civics and Sciences Charter School in Philadelphia, Pennsylvania.
 During his junior year at MCSCS he reached the 2014 Pennsylvania Interscholastic Athletic Association tournament championship game, racking up 17 points, 17 rebounds, and 5 blocks in a runner-up finish to Lincoln Park.
 He averaged 11.0 points, 12.5 rebounds, and 5.0 blocks during a junior campaign in which he totaled 17 double-doubles.

 Watkins transferred to The Phelps School, an all-boys college preparatory school located in Malvern, Pennsylvania, in his senior year.
 Watkins averaged 14 points, 11 rebounds, and 6.5 blocks per game during his final high school season, and helped The Phelps School win a state championship.

 Recruiting

 Rated as a 4-star recruit and the 3rd-best recruit from Pennsylvania in the class of 2015 by ESPN.com, Watkins was ranked no. 89 in his class by ESPN.
 He signed with Penn State on November 13, 2014, as part of the best recruiting class in school history.